Question: "What does it mean to be spiritually lost?"

 We are born lost because we have a sin nature inherited from our first parents (Genesis 3) that drives us to rebel against our Shepherd (Romans 3:23).
 We were created to be at home with Him, walking in harmony and obedience.
 But because of our sin, we are lost (Isaiah 59:2).
 The gulf between us and God is impossible for us to bridge, and we cannot find our way back into His presence.
 Spiritually lost people are bound by their sin and condemned to hell (Luke 12:5; Romans 6:23).
 But when the lost place their trust in the death and resurrection of Jesus Christ, a bridge opens up before them.
 Because of God’s mercy and love, the lost can come home (1 Peter 2:25).

 Every human being is either lost or found.
 We all belong to one of those two categories.
 The first step in becoming found is to admit that we are lost.
 We agree with God that our sin deserves punishment, and we acknowledge that the punishment Jesus suffered was sufficient to pay for it.
 We humbly receive that gift through faith (Ephesians 2:8–9).
 In a divine exchange, God transfers our sin to the cross and transfers Christ’s righteousness to our account (Colossians 2:14).
 We then enter into a new relationship with God as His own beloved children.
 We are no longer lost.
 We have been found, forgiven, and given a fresh start (2 Corinthians 5:17).
-That’s why Christians can joyfully sing, “I once was lost but now I’m found, was blind but now I see.”
+That’s why Christians can joyfully sing, “I once was lost, but now am found; Was blind, but now I see.”